Movers and shakers is a regularly updated record of the honours received by Academy Fellows.

 Professor Rose Amal AC has been named 2019 NSW Scientist of the Year.
 Professor Amal is a chemical engineer and the leader of the Particles and Catalysis Research Group at UNSW.

-Professor Chennupati Jagadish AC, Distinguished Professor of Physics at the Australian National University is the new Editor in Chief of Applied Physics Review.
+Professor Chennupati Jagadish AC, Distinguished Professor of Physics at the Australian National University is the new Editor in Chief of Applied Physics Reviews.

 Laureate Professor Kevin Galvin will lead the newly-announced ARC Centre of Excellence for Enabling Eco-Efficient Beneficiation of Minerals at University of Newcastle.
 The centre will work towards achieving zero-emission mining.